MicrosoftDocs/Edge-Enterprise/edgeenterprise/deploy-edge-plan-deployment.md

 2. Pilot testing.
 Applications are validated by a limited number of users in their daily work environment using their own devices.

 Choose the method that is most appropriate for each app,  to manage risk without over-investing in compatibility testing.

+### Third party app support

+In addition to their own line of business apps, many organizations use apps provided by external sources.
+The **Ready for Microsoft Edge** article contains a list of web applications that may be in use within your organization.
+This list provides links to provider support statements for their products when used with Microsoft Edge.

 ## Deploy Microsoft Edge to a pilot group